RedisLabs/redislabs-docs/content/connect/upgrade.md

         {{<image filename="images/connect/redis-connect-db-update-available.png" alt="When module updates are avilable, an information icon appears to the right of the current version displayed in the database configuration." width="75%">}}{{< /image >}}

-    2. You can also also use `rladmin` to display the RedisGears version for your Redis Connect instance:
+    2. You can also use `rladmin` to display the RedisGears version for your Redis Connect instance:

         ``` console
         rladmin status modules all